USS Boise (SSN-764): Service history

 In 2002 Boise was assigned to the carrier strike group when the group took part in Operation Enduring Freedom.

 In March 2003, Boise delivered some of the opening shots of Operation Iraqi Freedom when she launched a full load of Tomahawk missiles in support of the initial invasion.
 The ship and crew were later awarded the Navy Unit Commendation for their distinguished service in action.

-In February 2017, Boise was no longer dive-certified as was awaiting scheduled maintenance at Norfolk.
+In February 2017, Boise was no longer dive-certified as she was awaiting scheduled maintenance at Norfolk.
 Due to congestion and delays in Navy shipyards, it was planned that Boise would receive maintenance at a private shipyard during fiscal year 2019.
-However, due to unforeseen delays she only entered drydock in early 2021 with plans to returns to service in 2023.
-As of 2025, she is still in drydock, and maintenance is expected to be completed in 2029.
+However, due to unforeseen delays, she only entered drydock in early 2021 with plans to return to service in 2023.
+As of 2025, she is still in drydock, and maintenance was expected to be completed in 2029, but was canceled in 2026.